Disvster/stowy/README.md

 Having a repo like this and the `stow` command makes it super easy to sync all your config files if you use different enviroments simultaneously (like home pc and school/work pc), or if you're distro hopping and want to quickly set-up the configs for your packages.

-Refer to [this website](https://www.gnu.org/software/stow/) if you have doubts.
+Refer to the [offical GNU stow website](https://www.gnu.org/software/stow/) if you have doubts.

 ### Install